-Different from existing multimodal FL methods, which aggregate the parameters from clients in each communication round to train the global model, we deploy the multimodal embedding knowledge transfer mechanism to transfer the local embedding knowledge from all multimodal clients to collectively build the generalized global encoder model $f_M$ which can generate more powerful representations for downstream tasks.
-In this work, we consider each client $k$ has either a multimodal dataset $D_k=\{\textbf{x}^A_k,\textbf{x}^B_k\}$ or a unimodal dataset $D_k=\{\textbf{x}^A_k\}$ or $D_k=\{\textbf{x}^B_k\}$, where multimodal clients own different types of sensor data (e.g., accelerometer data Acce and gyroscope data Gyro) or sensor and visual data at the same time (e.g., RGB images and accelerometer data Acce).
-Then, we create a small unlabeled proxy dataset $D_r=\{\textbf{x}^A_r,\textbf{x}^B_r\}$ that all clients can access and provide their embedding knowledge, as shown in Fig.~\ref{systemmodel}.
+where $\mathcal{L}^k_c$, $\mathcal{L}_s$ and $\mathcal{L}_{gc}$ are the overall loss functions of local autoencoder, generalized autoencoder and generalized classifier models.
 The global encoder model shares its generalized joint embedding knowledge with all clients by upstream transfer and receives local joint embedding knowledge from clients through a downstream transfer mechanism using proxy data.
-We assume this proxy dataset has a small size and contains unlabeled data from all modalities that the system can collect easily.
-Proxy data could be collected from the service provider which is out-of-distribution from all clients' local data, and does not capture the full statistics of local data.
+This proxy dataset has a reasonable size and contains unlabeled data from all modalities that the system can collect easily with a low cost.
+Proxy data could be collected from the service provider which is out-of-distribution from all clients' local data.
 It works as the bridge to deliver the knowledge from clients to servers and vice versa.
 In this design, the FL framework could guarantee better data privacy and protect model parameters compared to schemes that require parameter exchange between the server and clients.
-Fig.~\ref{systemmodel} shows an overview of our FedMEKT framework on UR Fall Detection dataset~\cite{kwolek2014human}.
-Primarily, we design the embedding knowledge transfer in multimodal FL for FedMEKT by formulating three general problems: \textit{local multimodal autoencoder learning}, \textit{generalized multimodal autoencoder construction}, and \textit{generalized classifier learning} in the following subsections.
 An illustration of our proposed FedMEKT scheme is shown in Fig.~\ref{system_training_step}.
+In the following subsection, we design the embedding knowledge transfer in multimodal FL for FedMEKT by formulating three general problems: \textit{local multimodal autoencoder learning}, \textit{generalized multimodal autoencoder construction}, and \textit{generalized classifier learning} in the following subsections.